trevoro/trevoro.net/_posts/2019-05-06-how-to-balance-technical-debt.md

 This tells you when to make improvements, and when to stop some kinds of improvements.

-1. **Everything degrades over time and software is no different**.
+### Everything degrades over time and software is no different
 Dependencies go stale, implementations don't scale with their datasets, number of users increase, number of developers increase, features & complexity increases, and a huge number of other variables all contribute to the subjective and objective quality of a codebase.
 No matter what we do, maintenance will be some part of the software development process, whether its incorporated into “regular work” or not.
 If we can agree software maintenance has to happen, then we can move on to the more important question of “OK, how much?”.
 In order to answer “How much?” we can split our work into categories and measure the type of work happening in those categories.

-2. **Software work can be roughly split into Product and Engineering related activities**.
+### Software work can be roughly split into Product and Engineering related activities
 Planning, Implementation, Quality, and Release are common high level categories.
 Regardless of your teams series of steps, some work will be more technical debt / engineering / scale [9] related, and some work will be more ‘add button that does X’ / ‘implement new UI’ related.
 For the sake of conversation, let’s call those two categories “Engineering” and “Product” oriented work respectively.
 In general, product oriented work are features or enhancements whose primary goal is help the business succeed.
 Engineering oriented activities are also critical to the success of the business and optimize a separate set of metrics.
 Both sets of work have to happen in a constrained amount of time.
 A good software team will be doing roughly 1 part Engineering work to every 3 parts Product work or a 25/75% split.
 The Engineering work should make a lasting positive change and should be planned and prioritized as well as any product work.

-3. **Developer time is a limited resource**.
+### Developer time is a limited resource
 A team will probably not accomplish more or less than it did the previous time period, all else being equal (and all else isn’t equal).
 The team cannot be expected to do engineering related activities in their “spare” time, just as much as they cannot be expected to ship new features on evenings and weekends in a sustainable way.

-4. **The success of the company depends on the success of the Software**.
+### The success of the company depends on the success of the Software
 If the uptime of the application is poor then users will be frustrated and quit.
 If the code base is untested, has no standards, and takes a long time to build, it will be difficult to modify.
 If the company has to add new features, and the engineering teams ability to ship code depends on the health of the application / code base, then time must be dedicated to working on both of those things.
 Without doing both of these activities the business may fail.

-4. **Objective measurements of quality are important**.
+### Objective measurements of quality are important
 Measurements of quality are critical for both Engineering and Product work but quality is often times subjective.
 Our goal should be to make that as objective as possible.
 The simplest way to do this is to define and measure uptime but more advanced methods could include choosing from a subset of engineering metrics and weighting them appropriately.
 If uptime during a given time period is poor, then one could say the quality of infrastructure or code is compromised and has to be addressed.
 From the businesses perspective, it likely does not care about linting rules, unit tests, or reliable deploy processes.
 It does care about software issues that will affect business metrics like churn, bounce rates, ARPA, etc. Product and Engineering teams can agree on what quality means to the software and business.

-5. **Engineering and Product can agree on a simple contract.** If the Quality goes down then the engineering team gets more time for Engineering related work.
+Engineering and Product can agree on a simple contract If the Quality goes down then the engineering team gets more time for Engineering related work.
 For example if the software experiences an outage then it gets to increase its Engineering to Product ratio from 25/75 to 50/50 until the quality returns.
 This gives engineering time to do reactive maintenance to address the issues in the outage.
 If your metric is associated with response times then the same rules would apply.
 The benefit of a contract is that breaking this contract becomes an explicit decision vs a tacit agreement.

 ## How this works in Practice